 Now that you have completed the update of the response file, you are ready to run the augment job.
-If using DB2 and you set dbDefineSQL to 'true' in order to configure the databases automatically, you will need to export your LIBPATH statement first.
+If using DB2 and you set dbDelayConfig to 'false' in order to configure the databases automatically, you will need to export your LIBPATH statement first.
 The zWPSConfig.sh script, found in the bin directory of your WAS_HOME is used for the augment.
 You should again run the script from a WebSphere administrator user ID.
 The only parameter you need to specify other than 'augment', which takes no value, is the 'response' parameter to indicate where the updated copy of the sample response file can be found.

 Recall that when you configure WebSphere Process Server, you automatically configure the WebSphere Enterprise Service Bus since that is included as part of the WebSphere Process Server Product.
-It is also possible to configure ONLY the WebSphere Enterprise Service Bus.
+It is also possible to configure only the WebSphere Enterprise Service Bus.
 The command to do that, zWESBConfig.sh, is shown here.
-This would be the only available option if you have the WebSphere Enterprise Service Bus for z/OS V6.0.1 product.
+This would be the only available option if you have the WebSphere Enterprise Service Bus for z/OS V6.0.2 product.

 Again, here is an example of running the augment function using JCL.
-Do not forget to export the Native JCC LIBPATH if dbDefineSQL is set to 'true'.
+Do not forget to export the native Java common client LIBPATH if dbDelayConfig is set to 'false'.

-Looking at the Administrative Console after the configuration is complete, you should see some new containers for business processes and human tasks.
+Looking at the administrative console after the configuration is complete; you should see some new containers for business processes and human tasks.
 There is an entire new 'Business Integration' section as well, including sections to configure the application scheduler and business rules.
 This is only a subset of changes that you will see but it should give you an idea of the changes that were made.